cyberbotics/webots-doc/reference/proto-design-guidelines.md

 Therefore it could be either a floating point or an integer value.

 For some PROTO nodes, it could be useful to expose a `color` field.
-For example, a car or a color pencil PROTO node could have a `color` field exposed.
+For example, a car or a color pencil PROTO could have a `color` field exposed.
 However, that should be limited to objects that are available in different colors.
 For example, it should not be used for a fire hydrant (usually always red) or a fork (usually always metallic grey).
 The `color` field may be specified as a `Color` node if any color is available or as a string (if only a limited number of colors is available for that object).

 Depending on the object, a number of texture fields may be useful.
-For example a painting PROTO node could have the painting specified in a `picture` field and the frame texture specified in a `frame` field.
+For example a painting PROTO could have the painting specified in a `picture` field and the frame texture specified in a `frame` field.

-Generally, the number of exposed fields should be minimal in order to guarantee that the resulting object will be realistic and correspond to the original idea of the PROTO node.
+Generally, the number of exposed fields should be minimal in order to guarantee that the resulting object will be realistic and correspond to the original idea of the PROTO.
 Also, floating point and integer values should be generally constrained between a minimum and a maximum value to ensure a realistic and stable result.

 ### Example